rickosborne/cascades/md/10-1-5-weather.md

 The explosion threw me into the mirror.
 The door slammed closed, rebounded wide open, and slammed closed again.
 I dropped the disinfectant bottle and rag, hands going to my ears as they popped.
-I rotated, falling into a sitting position on the toilet, dazed and staring up into space.
+I rotated, falling into a sitting position on the plastic throne, dazed and staring up into space.
 A misty white cloud poured into the lavatory along the ceiling.
 I couldn't help it—I started screaming, joining my voice with those I could hear over the rush of the wind.

-The room around me squealed and screeched.
+The metal walls around me squealed and screeched.
 Combined with the howl of the wind, it was deafening.
 I kept my hands jammed to my ears, but there was no way to block out the cacophony.